 The third weekend in September is a highlight of the Augusta social calendar.
-The festival spans several prime blocks in the Downtown Augusta area and attracts 100,000+ patrons each year and there are scores of volunteers who help make the event run smoothly.
+The festival spans several prime blocks in the Downtown Augusta area and attracts 100,000+ patrons each year and there are a thousand volunteers who help make the event run smoothly.

 Patrons can shop, dance and eat to their heart’s content.
 More than a dozen cultural associations work together to bring a full compliment of eats and treats from all over the world to the Arts in the Heart festival.
 These signature dishes are made on-site to order and are the highlight of the festival for many event attendees.

 As part of our commitment to Workforce Development the Arts Council hosts professional development workshops throughout the year.
 There are several of these events on our calendar at any given time in a typical year, including the new aritst-to-artist series: Creative Conversations.

 For more about resources for artists visit our resources page.